In cognitive psychology, a heuristic allowing people to make quic... | Study Prep in Pearson+

 Step 1: Understand the concept of heuristics in cognitive psychology.
 Heuristics are mental shortcuts or rules of thumb that simplify decision-making and problem-solving processes.

-Step 2: Review the definitions of the options provided: an algorithm is a step-by-step procedure that guarantees a solution; the representativeness heuristic involves judging probabilities based on how much something resembles a typical case; the availability heuristic involves estimating likelihood based on how easily examples come to mind; the anchoring heuristic involves relying heavily on an initial piece of information (the 'anchor') when making decisions.
+Step 2: Review the definitions of the given heuristics: the availability heuristic involves judging the likelihood of events based on how easily examples come to mind; the representativeness heuristic involves judging probabilities based on how much something resembles a typical case; the anchoring heuristic involves relying heavily on an initial piece of information (the 'anchor') when making decisions.

-Step 3: Identify which heuristic specifically allows people to make quick judgments using little information.
-This heuristic uses an initial reference point to make estimates or decisions quickly.
+Step 3: Identify which heuristic specifically refers to making quick judgments using little information.
+This heuristic uses an initial reference point to make estimates or decisions rapidly.

 Step 5: Conclude that the heuristic described in the problem is the anchoring heuristic, as it best matches the definition of making quick judgments using little information.